 But, the important difference here is that you will receive your check while you are waiting on your court date.
 If you don’t try the light duty job and they suspend your benefits, you probably will not have any income until a judge rules in your favor (many months later).

 Because trying the light duty job will likely mean the difference between getting a check and not, it is usually in your best interest to try the job and see if you can do it.
 Besides, if you find that you are able to do the job, you may be paid full pay instead of the reduced weekly amount that workers’ compensation pays.

 If you try the job and then stop because you cannot continue doing it, your employer and their insurance will likely say the job is suitable and you should have continued working.
 That will be the argument that will then head to court – is the light duty job within the restrictions your doctor gave for your work injury?

 This is a highly technical and tricky area of Georgia workers’ compensation law.
 It is important to know what you are facing and what your options are before you actually return to attempt the light duty work.
 There are several steps that must be taken and specific forms that must be sent to you and your doctor.
 Our attorneys find that many times employers and insurers do not follow all these steps.

 It is a good idea to consult with an attorney specializing in workers’ compensation as soon as you become aware that your employer wants to bring you back to work on light duty.
-At Perkins Studdard, three of our attorneys specialize in Georgia workers’ compensation cases.
-They have advised numerous clients through the return to work process and have litigated these cases through successful hearings and appeals.
-To get a free consultation with one of them, simply fill out the “Need Help” form or call the phone number on the right side of this page.
+At Perkins Studdard, our attorneys have advised numerous clients through the return to work process and have litigated these cases through successful hearings and appeals.
+To get a free consultation with one of our attorneys, simply fill out the “Need Help” form or call the phone number on the right side of this page.